Interruption: The Not-So-Silent Killer of Productivity

 Experts on the subject state that it takes almost 30 minutes to get back into a state of flow once you’ve lost it.
 If that is true, what’s the likelihood of getting into a state of flow given the fragmented schedule above?

 Our goal at Volley is to help you become the most productive version of yourself.
 In order to do this, we needed to invent a less interruptive form of communication that doesn’t sacrifice in fidelity.
 We do this through asynchronous video communication.

 With Volley, you’re able to free up your schedule by turning many of your synchronous conversations (meetings, calls, interruptions) into asynchronous.
 This will not only allow yo to batch them, but will allow you to speed up or even skip the parts you don't need.
 So your day could look something more like this:

 Imagine wide-open stretches of flow-driven productivity.
 What could you do with a #meetless Monday?
 What difference could this make in your work?
 How about your life?

 Certain types of conversations (sensitive, employment-related, emotionally-charged) are better-handled synchronously.
 For everything else, there’s Volley.
-If this sounds exciting, you should totally join our waitlist.
+If this sounds exciting, download Volley and invite your team today.